 Excessive temperatures in compost can cause spontaneous combustion, but this is very rare even among overheated compost piles.
 Properly aerated and moist compost piles, no matter how hot, are not dangerous.
 Even hot compost bins that are fairly enclosed will not catch fire if they are tumbled and kept moist.

 However, the problem is what excessive heat does to the living creatures that break down that organic waste.
 Overheated compost piles will likely kill many of these beneficial creatures.

 High temperatures are necessary to destroy pathogens and weed seeds in compost piles.
 Heat is released in the aerobic process that takes place as organic matter rots.
 However, excessively high temperatures remove some of the nitrogen in the compost.

-The high temperatures will persist as long as the pile is turned and oxygen introduced.
+The high temperatures will persist as long as the pile is turned and oxygen is introduced.
 Anaerobic conditions occur when the pile is not turned.
 These drop the temperature and slow the decomposition process.
 Can compost get too hot?
-Of course it can, but in rare instances.
+Of course, it can but in rare instances.
 Temperatures that exceed 200 degrees Fahrenheit (93 C.) are likely damaging to the organisms that live and work in the compost.

 What Causes Overheated Compost Piles to Catch Fire?